sky-uk/ruby-bootcamp/exercises/rake/readme.md

 * Testing your rake tasks
 * Managing a large number of tasks using namespaces
 * Scheduling rake tasks using cron
+* What happens if you rely on something that doesn't exist within the context of your environment (e.g. :dev, :test, :production)